orYoffe/auto-test/AI_INSTRUCTIONS.md

-# AI Instructions for Auto-Test
+# AI Instructions for AI Test Gen

-Auto-Test is a powerful CLI tool and VS Code extension that automatically generates tests for your code using AI.
+AI Test Gen is a powerful CLI tool and VS Code extension that automatically generates tests for your code using AI.
 This file contains instructions for AI providers on how to generate tests.

 ## Test Generation Instructions